Kaikorai Stream: Balmacewen

-The stream is piped through the suburb of Kaikorai, past the Kaikorai Presbyterian Church and beneath social housing built on the former Kaikorai Cable Car depot.
+past the Kaikorai Presbyterian Church and beneath social housing built on the former Kaikorai Cable Car depot.
 It continues partly in open stream but mainly in pipes up to 100 years old maintained by Dunedin City Council through private residential property.

 The Kaikorai Stream culvert is joined by tributaries from Halfway Bush, then empties into the much larger Fraser's Creek.

 Fraser's Creek

-Fraser's Creek provides the bulk of the Kaikorai Stream's flow, and superficially appears to be the "main" river.
-Excess water (brought here by pipeline from Deep Stream in the Taieri River catchment) is discharged from a city water reservoir.
+Fraser's Creek provides the bulk of the Kaikorai Stream's flow, and superficially appears to be the "main" river, and is indeed labelled Kaikorai Stream on some official maps.
+Excess water (brought here by pipeline from Deep Creek in the Taieri River catchment) is discharged from a city water reservoir.
 This spilling has taken place since the mid 1970s, providing a source of cool, clear water of high quality that would otherwise not be available in the Kaikorai catchment.
 In dry weather, about two thirds of the flow of the Kaikorai Stream comes from this outflow.
 Fraser's Creek flows through Fraser's Gully, a popular recreation reserve clad in native bush.